nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Step 3**: Leave appointments that fall between the start and end dates will be deleted from the employee specified with the employee ID input.
 * If no leave appointments exist between the start and end dates, an error will be produced and shown to the user.

-The following activity diagram summarizes what happens when a user executes the edit leave command:
+The following activity diagram summarizes what happens when a user executes the delete leave command:

 ![Delete Leave Activity Diagram](images/DeleteLeaveActivityDiagram.png)